Ado-trastuzumab Emtansine (Kadcyla)

 Aetna considers ado-trastuzumab emtansine (Kadcyla) medically necessary for the following indications:

-- Subsequent treatment of HER2-positive metastatic or recurrent breast cancer or for HER2-positive breast cancer with no response to preoperative systemic therapy when used as a single agent; or
+2. Adjuvant treatment of HER2-positive early breast cancer when used as a single agent; or

-- Adjuvant treatment of HER2-positive early breast cancer when used as a single agent;
+3. Initial treatment of small asymptomatic brain metastases in HER2-positive breast cancer when used as a single agent.

-Treatment of recurrent HER2-positive salivary gland tumors as a single agent.
+Treatment of recurrent, unresectable, or metastatic HER2-positive salivary gland tumors as a single agent.

 Aetna considers continuation of ado-trastuzumab emtansine (Kadcyla) therapy medically necessary in members requesting reauthorization for an indication listed in Section I when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
 Adjuvant treatment of breast cancer will be approved for a total of 12 months of therapy.